-The processes as outlined on this statement have been in place for the period under review and up to the date of approval of this statement.
+The processes as outlined on this statement have been in place for the year under review and up to the date of approval of this statement.

-The Board is of the opinion that there are no significant weaknesses in the system of internal control during the financial period.
+The Board is of the opinion that there are no significant weaknesses in the system of internal control during the financial year.
 The Board and the Management will continue to take measures to strengthen the internal control environment to safeguard shareholders' investment and the Group's assets.

-This Statement was approved by the Board of Directors of the Company on 13 August 2020.
+This Statement was approved by the Board of Directors of the Company on 26 August 2021.